rgmyr/dotfiles/README.md

-# Ross's Dotfiles
+# `rgmyr's` Dotfiles

-My cross-platform dotfile setup for macOS and Debian-based systems, managed with [chezmoi](https://chezmoi.io) Intending to add Windows support to the extent possible.
+Cross-platform dotfile setup for macOS and Debian-based systems, managed with [chezmoi](https://chezmoi.io).
+Intending to add Windows support to the extent possible.

+## How Chezmoi Works

+Chezmoi is a dotfile manager that uses templates to automatically adapt your configuration for different machines.
+It detects your OS, architecture, and environment, then generates the right paths and settings.
+For example, it automatically uses `/opt/homebrew` on Apple Silicon Macs and `/usr/local` on Intel Macs or when running under Rosetta 2.

 ## Priorities